omniti-labs/omnios-build-perl/README.md

  Guide](http://hub.opensolaris.org/bin/download/Project+pkg/files/ipsdevguide.pdf),
  particularly Chapter 3, which will explain the terminology.

+We currently (Aug 2012) build packages for both perl 5.14 and 5.16 .

 ## How This Repository is Structured

 The Perl build repo is laid out like other OmniOS build repos, with some